Hey guys! I was just thinking about my last trip to Disney, and I decided to put together a packing list that I think you will enjoy.

 HATS– Hats are actually priced pretty well through ShopDisney.com.
 I found some for boys for as little as $12.95 and $14.95 for adults, not too terrible!

 I really can’t say how much hats will cost in the park because there are so many to choose from and I’m a headband person!
 Here is a couple from Amazon for those who are looking to save some money or just want to look fab in a sun hat!

-MIST COOLING FAN– I can not even begin to say how much these have saved me on numerous occasions!
+MIST COOLING FAN– I cannot even begin to say how much these have saved me numerous times!

 We have listed two separate options for you.
 One is a mini handheld misting fan, and the other is a water bottle that also shoots out the mist.
 I personally use the water bottle mister!